terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.4 AI is an incredible revolutionary engineering marvel.. for the right applications**

 Palantir in the past few years has become synonomous with cutting edge **real world** AI applications.
 But Palantir only recently adopted AI.
 25 years ago Palantir's initial projects were for military applications **without AI**.
-They were very successful.
-The applications were basically agentic apps (without AI).
-The apps were designed to help decision makers.
-Not to replace mankind.
-AI later became for Palantir a very valuable helpful assistant. **Palantir's missions are perfect for AI-assisted agents.
-Benefits outweigh the negatives.
-Errors can be tolerated.
-And a human always makes the final decision**.
+These non-AI apps were designed as helpful assistants for decision makers, not as as a replacement for mankind. **AI later became the ultimate helpful assistant for Palantir's missions**.
+AI had limitations, but the benefits of AI far outweighed the negatives **when AI was applied properly**.

 <!--
 *"...AI software will be as important as hardware, with platforms such as Palantir's Maven Smart System poised to turn massive drone sensor feeds into highly usable battlefield intelligence".
 [Zerohedge 26.0620](https://www.zerohedge.com/military/only-beginning-how-profit-asymmetric-warfare-boom)*. -->